timebertt/thesis-controller-sharding/content/40-design.md

 ## Partitioning

-To address [requirement @sec:req-partitioning], a variant of consistent hashing is used as described in [@karger1997consistent; @stoica2001chord].
+To address requirement \ref{req:partitioning}, a variant of consistent hashing is used as described in [@karger1997consistent; @stoica2001chord].
 With this, partitioning is done similarly as in Apache Cassandra [@cassandradocs] and Amazon Dynamo [@dynamo2007] but adapted to use Kubernetes API object metadata as input.
 Consistent hashing is chosen because it minimizes movement on addition and removal of instances.
 Also, it provides a simple and deterministic algorithm for determining the responsible shard solely based on the set of available instances.